 But Scripture shows us that Jesus carved out intentional time to retreat, pray, and visit with friends.
-Even today, a retreat is a calculated time-out, and events or conferences geared to ministering to ministry leaders is a great way to get filled up before pouring out.
+Even today, a retreat is a calculated time-out, and events or conferences geared to ministering to ministry leaders are a great way to get filled up before pouring out.

-So, pastors’ wives, we honor you, and thank you for your service to Christ and His church.
+So, pastors’ wives, we honor you and thank you for your service to Christ and His church.
 Here are three reasons a directed getaway may be exactly what you need.

 To remember your identity

 Pastor’s wife and author Mary Southerland is a featured speaker at women’s retreats, and she says effective retreats help pastors’ wives simply remember they are loved, created, and chosen by God.

 “God loves us unconditionally, not because of what we can do but because of whose we are – His.
 Perfection is for heaven, not Earth.
 So many pastors’ wives feel like they have to fit a certain mold.

 “When God called her husband to ministry, He also called her – to be exactly who God created her to be – not who the church members, deacons, or elders want her to be.”

 While backgrounds and doctrine may vary, connecting with other women who understand the nuances of your unique role and its expectations is profoundly helpful.